 Propane or Natural Gas Furnaces

-Natural gas and propane gas are basically the same as far as repairs go.
-The significant difference is that propane is liquefied petroleum gas (LPG) and is generally tank fed, whereas natural gas, what some refer to as “city gas” gets metered and piped into your home’s furnace.
+Natural gas and propane gas are basically the same as far as repairs go – usually because this is the same furnace, only modified for its fuel intake.
+The significant difference is that propane is liquefied petroleum gas (LPG) and is generally tank-fed, whereas natural gas, (or “city gas”) gets metered and piped into your home’s furnace.

 With a propane furnace, the first thing you should check when you wake up to a cold house is if there’s fuel in the tank.
 It might seem obvious, but checking could save you a service call charge.